jhosfernan12/jhosfernan12/README.md

 - 🛠️ Skilled in Unity, C#, and comfortable with tools like Visual Studio and Visual Code.
 - 🎓 Currently studying Systems Engineering at Universidad Católica Santa María.
 - 🚀 Currently leveling up my skills with advanced shaders and rendering pipelines in Unity.
+- 💻 Exploring quantum computing and supersymmetry models.
 - 🤝 Open to collaborate on creative game jams — love pushing boundaries and experimenting!
 - 🏆 Proudly released 4 games so far, each one a step deeper into immersive horror experiences.
 - 🗣️ Good English skills and learning intermediate German.
 - 💬 Feel free to ask me about game development, horror design, or anything related to Unity and C#!
-- 🎧 Fun fact: I'm a big fan of NDH (Neue Deutsche Härte) music — it fuels my dark atmospheres.
+- 🎧 Fun fact: I'm a big fan of NDH (Neue Deutsche Härte) music — it fuels my dark/industrial atmospheres.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jhosfernan12/Unity-Scripts/main/media/icosaedron.gif"